ktarrant/lazarus-walkthrough/book/src/chapter-12.md

 # Myrrini Island

 ## Myrrini Island
+- Here you find the fifth gym, which uses Poison and Water type Pokemon.
 - In one of the houses is TM05.
 - The lady with the bee sells nectars.
 - The artist will give you TM43.
 - The daycare is on this island.
 - North of the daycare is a Carbos.
 - East of the daycare is TM17 Protect.

+### After The Gym
+After the gym you will get pulled into a confrontation with Team Chimera (no battling).
+Then you will get a quest to go fight them back at Marmaro Island.
+You will also gain access to Pentepetal City via the old sailor, but we will take the long way later.
+First, we want to beat Team Chimera so we can use Dive.

 ### Quests
 - <label><input type="checkbox" class="quest-check" data-quest="myrrini-island-rift-in-the-heart"> **Rift in the Heart** — Get Heart Scale for Punk Rocker in NW house _(Reward: TM36 Sludge Bomb)_.</label>